 By Aussy Aportadora

 Every minute, 2 million plastic bags are used globally.
 You read that right.
-In New York alone, 23 billion plastic bags are used every year, urging the state to ban plastic grocery bags altogether.
-Over the last seven decades, there has been an estimated 8.3 billion tons of plastic produced.
+In New York alone, 23 billion plastic bags are used annually, urging the state to ban plastic grocery bags altogether.
+Over the last seven decades, an estimated 8.3 billion tons of plastic produced.
 Despite efforts to make recycling a habit of every individual, only 9% of plastic produced is being recycled.
 The remaining plastic pollutes the environment or stays in landfills and dumps.

 Here are a few simple, but bright ways to cut plastic use.